-The humble bomber has come a long way from its military origins, moving from the literal runway to a more fashion oriented one.
+The humble bomber jacket has come a long way since its military origins, moving from the literal runway to a more fashion oriented one.

 Once worn almost exclusively by fighter pilots, this wardrobe staple has since been adopted by every man and his dog, whether it be British punk rockers or pop-teen heart throbs.